 How AI Is Transforming the Car Insurance Claims Process

 Filing a car insurance claim used to mean phone tag with adjusters, waiting weeks for inspections, and hoping your check arrived before your repair shop got impatient.
 That experience is rapidly becoming a relic.
-In 2026, 82% of insurers now use artificial intelligence somewhere in the claims pipeline — from the moment you report an accident to the day funds land in your account.
+In 2026, over 80% of routine auto insurance claims now involve some form of AI processing — from the moment you report an accident to the day funds land in your account.
+Average claims processing time has dropped from weeks to roughly 36 hours among insurers actively deploying AI.
 Understanding how these tools work gives you the edge to navigate the process faster and more confidently.

 AI Photo Estimates & Automated Claim Approvals